Redwall (novel): Plot summary

-The Redwall inhabitants have been using boiling water, oil, barrels of hornets, and fire to repel Cluny's horde, but the abbey finally falls when Cluny threatens the family of the gatekeeper, who allows Cluny's forces access to the abbey.
+The Redwall inhabitants use various weapons to repel Cluny's attacks, such as a barrel of hornet's nests, vegetable oil (poured over a battering ram to make it impossible to hold onto), and boiling water (which results in the death of one of Cluny's best soldiers).
+Constance the Badger, one of the Abbey's main defenders, single-handedly fights and kills Cluny's second-in-command, and later mistakenly murders another captain after seeing him dressed in Cluny's armour.
+The abbey finally falls when Cluny captures a family of dormice, and forces their leader to infiltrate Redwall and open the gate for him, in exchange for their lives..
 Matthias, his allies now including the Mossflower shrews and the whole Sparra tribe, along with the newly captive Redwall population, battles against Cluny's minions.
 Cluny strikes his poison-barb tail at the father abbot, Mortimer, but Matthias quickly avenges the abbot's injury by dropping the abbey's giant bell on top of Cluny, crushing him to death and cracking the bell in the process.
+Abbot Mortimer is fatally wounded by Cluny's poison-barb tail.
+On his deathbed, he decrees that Matthias should not become a monk, but instead proclaims him Warrior of Redwall.
-Abbot Mortimer proclaims Matthias the Warrior of Redwall and dies from his wound.
-The battle ends in victory for the defenders of Redwall.

-An epilogue reveals that Matthias has married the fieldmouse Cornflower and she has given birth to their son, Mattimeo, an abbreviated version of the name Matthias Methuselah Mortimer.
+The book ends with an epilogue- an entry in the journal of John Churchmouse, a minor character who became chronicler of Redwall after Methuselah's death.
+It is a year since the death of Abbot Mortimer, and his successor, Mordalfus (formerly Brother Alf), has organised a great feast to celebrate the completion of his first year as Abbot.
+Matthias has married the fieldmouse Cornflower and she has given birth to their son, Mattimeo, an abbreviated version of the name Matthias Methuselah Mortimer.
 The cracked Joseph Bell has been reshaped into two new bells called Matthias and Methuselah.

-Discrepancies

-As Redwall was the first book set in the Redwall world, many of its defining traits were not yet developed, and are different from all subsequent books in the series:
+Characters